pawlovskiii/web3_simple_storage/README.md

 On a blockchain whenever you're calling a function or whenever you make some _state change_ to the blockchain, you're also making a transaction.
 That's why making a function call or deploying a contract costs a little bit of gas.

+##### Functions that are view or pure

-**view** and **pure** are non-state changing functions.
-These two keywords define functions that you don't have to make a transaction on
+These two keywords define functions that you don't have to make a transaction on, which means that they are non-state changing functions.

 - **view**
   - These function means that we want to read some state of the blockchain, so we're just reading off the blockchain.
 We're not making a state change then, we don't need to make a transaction.